My name is Matt Cobb. I am a husband, father, United States Marine Corps veteran and the owner of South Wind Shelters & Safe Rooms.

 In May of 2011, my family was celebrating my daughter's birthday when a large funnel cloud traveled toward our house.
 This scenario frequently entered my mind but I always ignored it.
 There we were, "sheltering" in our half basement.
 The funnel cloud went directly over our house but never touched down.
 We got lucky, but Joplin, MO was devastated by a large tornado later that day.
 After this, I accepted responsibility for my family's safety and decided to buy a tornado shelter.

 I soon discovered that most tornado shelters are designed and built to minimally meet FEMA's testing guidelines.
+I couldn't believe how mangled the shelters and doors were, yet they actually passed testing.
 I wasn't concerned about a single 2x4 flying through the air.
 I was worried about a vehicle getting thrown and the house collapsing.
 The lack of innovation in the industry was also disappointing.
 Having welding and steel fabrication experience, I spent the next year researching tornado shelter guidelines and building my own.

 Check out the models page to learn more.

-South Wind Shelters and Safe Rooms are designed and built with your family in mind, in my hometown of Topeka, KS.
+South Wind Shelters and Safe Rooms are built with your family in mind, in my hometown of Topeka, KS.

 We sell and install two types of tornado shelters: